kode-konveyor/.github/profile/README.md

 ### Ho-ho, 100% mutation coverage?
 Are you kidding?

 I kid you not.
 The code layout standard is specifically designed to make it possible.
-No need to use non-testable constructs for the coders.
+No need to use non-testable constructs for the Coders.
 Those are mostly eliminated, and the very few remaining things are moved out of scope, as part of the standard nonmodified project boilerplate.

 ## Everyone can be a programmer with some learning, no?